Real ear measurements: why they matter in hearing aid fitting

 Are Real Ear Measurements really necessary?

 If you are investing in premium hearing care, real ear measurements are one of the key quality checks.
+They give your audiologist precise data at the eardrum, alongside what you describe hearing in the room.

 Will I need Real Ear Measurements every time I visit?